 A seven-figure poker tournament prize is exceptional at any time, but the Millionaire Maker has a low buy-in, usually only $1,000 or $1,500, which makes it extraordinary.
 There are usually two starting flights – Day 1A and Day 1B – and players are allowed one re-entry per flight.
 Due to a high volume of players these tournaments take several days to play out, but the high prize money and the low entry fee mean it’s very possible that a millionaire can be made from just $1,500.

 Tournament of Champions

-The final event on the WSOP schedule is often the Tournament of Champions – an invitation-only tournament with a $1 million prize pool.
-The only players permitted to play are WSOP Circuit event champions from the most recent season and that year's WSOP bracelet winners.
+The Tournament of Champions is an invitation-only tournament with a $1 million prize pool.
+The only players permitted to play are WSOP Circuit event champions from the most recent season and that year’s WSOP bracelet winners.
 They are all free-rolling; their previous victory books their seat in the game without the need for an entry fee.

 In 2022 the Tournament of Champions kicked off two days after the conclusion of the Main Event, meaning the most recent World Champion was able to take their seat.

 |74||MINI Main Event No-Limit Hold’em||Sun, Jul 2nd 10:00 AM||3 Days||$1,000|

 |76A||MAIN EVENT No-Limit Hold’em World Championship – Flight A||Mon, Jul 3rd 12:00 PM||1 Day||$10,000|

 |76B||MAIN EVENT No-Limit Hold’em World Championship – Flight B||Tue, Jul 4th 12:00 PM||1 Day||$10,000|

 |76C||MAIN EVENT No-Limit Hold’em World Championship – Flight C||Wed, Jul 5th 12:00 AM||1 Day||$10,000|